Overcoming Evil in Various Forms

 11 Speak not against one another, brethren.
 He that speaks against his brother, or judges his brother, speaks against the law and judges the law.
 But if thou judgest the law, thou art not doer of the law, but judge.
 12 One is the lawgiver and judge, who is able to save and to destroy: but who art “thou” who judgest thy neighbour? vv.11-12 Criticizing and Judging.
 James now addresses the problem of criticizing one another; “Speak not against one another, brethren”.
 This refers to saying anything that may hurt or injure another.
 It would include spreading lies about someone, or even saying what is true about them.
 It could be as simple as putting down others with our words, accusing them of something to others, annunciating their faults, or implying bad motives to their actions.
 Notice that James adds that little word “brethren”, implying an obligation to care for one another.
 We find that the root of speaking against our brother is judging: the habit or tendency to impute evil motives in that which we do not know and which does not meet the eye.
 Judging usually involves holding others to a higher standard than ourselves; i.e. hypocrisy.
 James shows that he that judges his brother actually sets himself up as a judge of the law.
 This is because the law is fulfilled by love, and judging our brother is antithetical to love.
 There is only One “lawgiver and judge, who is able to save and to destroy” (v.12).
 That is the Lord Himself.
 Who are we to measure our neighbor against a standard, when our motive in doing so violates God’s standard?4 When we judge others unrighteously we really are putting ourselves over the law, in the place of the Law-giver.
 Notice that James isn’t putting the saints under law, rather he is speaking to those under law by birth and showing them how contrary to the spirit of the law their critical attitude was.

 Judging.
 There are things that we are to judge, and there are also things we are not to judge.
-The well known “Judge not” of Matthew 7:1, which is frequently misused and often bandied about as an excuse a sinful life, applies to judging what is concealed (1 Sam.
+The well known “Judge not” of Matthew 7:1, which is frequently misused and often bandied about as an excuse for a sinful life, applies to judging what is concealed (1 Sam.
 2:3).
 We have clear instructions to judge what is revealed.
 We are to judge doctrine (1 Cor.
 10:15), open sin (1 Cor.
 5:12), disputes among brethren (1 Cor.
 6:2), and public ministry (1 Cor.
 14:29).
 All these things are open.
 What do we not judge?
 We are not to judge the technicalities of a person’s actions merely by the appearance (John 7:24), someone’s personal convictions (Rom.
 14:3), or someone’s service for the Lord (1 Cor.
 4:3).

 The Sin of Independence or Boastfulness (4:13-16)